 Scramble up the bowl to the ridge above.
 If you take care, it will never be harder than Class 3 and will mostly be Class 2.

 Atop the ridge, pause and take the obligatory shot of SGA and its NE ridge that almost everyone who makes it this far stops to take.
 Go ahead; you've earned it.
 Then head up the ridge, gaining over 800' in less than a mile until you reach the summit.

 Before the summit is an exposed scramble, or so I have read in more than one account.
 Some put it at borderline Class 4.
 I honestly did not feel that the exposure was ever too bad and that the scrambling was harder than an easy Class 3 (I was actually pretty disappointed with the finish).
 The most exposure I ever felt along the NE ridge was in bypassing the false summit that in the obligatory pictures looks like the real one.

 Please remember that perception of exposure is highly subjective.
-If you have any issues whatsoever with exposure when on Class 3/4 terrain, bring a rope lest you get almost all the way up and at the very end decide you don't like what you see.
+If you have any issues whatsoever with exposure when on Class 3/4 terrain, bring a rope and gear lest you get almost all the way up and at the very end decide you don't like what you see.

 Since this is the way I went both coming and going, why am I not giving many details on it?

 * Since it is a cairned route, and a heavily cairned one at that, do you really need a lot of details?
 (Actually, you need some, for you need to do some off-trail travel before reaching the cairns.)